foundata/proxmox-pve-backup-usb/README.md

 By default, the script is simply using the first partition on the first USB disk it is able to find via /dev/disk/by-path/.
 No worries: existing drives not used for backups won't be destroyed as the decryption will fail.
 But this automatism presumes that only one USB disk is connected during the script run.
 Defining a UUID will work when there are more (cf. `-d` parameter).

-## Cronjob example
+### Cronjob example

-The easiest way of getting a rotation sch place something like this via `crontab -e` in the crontab of `root`:
+The easiest way for getting a rotation in place is a cronjob.
+For example, place something like the following via `crontab -e` in the crontab of `root`:

 ```
 19 0 * * Sat  /usr/local/bin/pve_backup_usb.sh -b "10:1,22:4,333" -s "/mnt/backup1/dump:/mnt/backup2/dump" -c -e "it@example.com" -g "admin2@example.com,admin3@example.com" > /dev/null 2>&1